georgeweigt/quantum-gates/README.md

-The following quantum gates are implemented in C code.
+The following quantum gates are implemented in quantum-gates.c
 ```
 pauli_x
 pauli_y